Programmable Photonic Circuit for Optical Logic Operations and 2-Bit Decoding: Operating Principles

 When cascaded with tunable phase shifter arrays, the overall optical transformation of the system is expressed as

 where $\boldsymbol{\Phi}_i$ denotes the diagonal matrix of the $i$-th phase shifter array and $M$ is the number of stages~\cite{8846043}.

 Each phase shifter array introduces independent phase delays to the $N$ channels, with diagonal elements of the form $e^{j\phi_n}$.
 Because these matrices are unitary, they preserve the overall unitarity of the cascaded transformation~\cite{Miller:13}.
-By jointly tuning the phases across multiple stages, the system can approximate arbitrary $N\times N$ unitary transformations~\cite{Clements:16,Bogaerts2020}, thereby enabling reconfigurable logic and decoder operations on the same photonic device.
+By jointly tuning the phases across multiple stages, the system can approximate arbitrary $N\times N$ unitary transformations~\cite{Clements:16,Bogaerts2020}.
+While the optical propagation through the mesh is inherently linear, reconfigurable logic and decoder operations are enabled by mapping input bit patterns to specific constructive or destructive interference states.
+These optical states are subsequently converted into digital logic levels through the nonlinear square-law response of the photodetectors and the application of a decision threshold.

 The quality of the programmed transformation is assessed using the extinction ratio (ER) metric adapted from~\cite{mmiDecoder}, suitable for multi-output devices.
 For an input bit pattern $(A,B)$ producing an output power distribution $O^{AB}$, the extinction ratio between the dominant port $i$ (the intended “on” output) and the next largest port $j$ is defined as